ma1f/uploadstream/readme.md

 where processing of the stream should occur during streaming rather then buffering entire file(s) to memory/disk.

-This package allows upload streams to be asynchronously processed via a delegate (`StreamFiles<T>(Action<IFormFile> func)`, maintaining generic model binding functionality with `ModelState` validation - default form model binding is disabled via a custom `[DisableFormModelBinding]` attribute.
+This package allows upload streams to be asynchronously processed via a delegate (`StreamFiles<T>(Action<IFormFile> func)`, maintaining generic model binding functionality with `ModelState` validation.

 Usage
 -----